How to Start an LLC in Alabama

-Last Updated: by TRUiC Team
+Last Updated: September 26, 2024 by TRUiC Team

-1. Name Your Alabama LLC
+1. Name Your LLC

-2. Choose a Registered Agent in Alabama
+2. Choose an Alabama Registered Agent

-3. File the Certificate of Formation
+3. File Your Certificate of Formation

-4. Create an Operating Agreement
+4. Create an LLC Operating Agreement

-5. Get an EIN
+5. Obtain an EIN

 Step 1: Name Your Alabama LLC

-• Your name must include the phrase “limited liability company” or one of its abbreviations (LLC or L.L.C.).
+• All LLCs based in Alabama are required to include the term “limited liability company” or one of its abbreviations (LLC or L.L.C.) in their name.

-• Your name must be distinguishable from any other Alabama limited liability company, corporation, limited partnership, or registered limited liability partnership.
+• Your name must be sufficiently distinguishable from any other Alabama limited liability company, corporation, limited partnership, or registered limited liability partnership.

-3. Reserve the name.
 If you plan to mail in your LLC registration, you will need to complete the Name Reservation Request for Domestic Entities form at least two weeks prior to registration.
-If you plan to register your LLC online, you will reserve your business name when you complete the online LLC registration.

-4. Is the URL available?
 We recommend that you check online to see if your business name is available as a web domain.
-Even if you don't plan to make a business website today, you may want to buy the URL in order to prevent others from acquiring it.
+Even if you don’t plan to make a business website right away, this is an extremely important step as it will prevent others from acquiring it, potentially saving you both time and money in the long term.

 Find a Domain Now